dhoyle/splicedocs-jekyll/pages/Developers/On-PremiseOnly/HAProxy.md

     <div class="preWrapper" markdown="1">
         # yum install haproxy
     {: .ShellCommand}
     </div>

+    You may use a different `haproxy` package, depending on which Linux distribution you're using.
+    {: .noteNote}

 2. Configure the `/etc/haproxy/haproxy.cfg` file, following the comments in the sample file below: